Built Environments

 • New tools to measure the performance of our vertical and horizontal infrastructure and the interaction between its different components.

-We are using a case study involving a major earthquake scenario in Te Whanganui-a-Tara Wellington to study combined earthquake hazards, their interactions, and their impacts on the city’s vertical and horizontal infrastructure.
+We used a case study involving a major earthquake scenario in Te Whanganui-a-Tara Wellington to study combined earthquake hazards, their interactions, and their impacts on the city’s vertical and horizontal infrastructure.

 Wawata